Kaladan Multi-Modal Transit Transport Project: Zokhawthar–Rihkhawdar–Kalemyo Highway

 India–Myanmar Zokhawthar–Rihkhawdar–Kalemyo Highway will provide second connection to the India–Myanmar–Thailand Trilateral Highway (IMT), between NH102B Zokhawthar Indian border village of Champhai district in east Mizoram to Rihkhawdar border town in Myanmar, connecting it to IMT 120 km away at Kalemyo, where it will connect to the IMT at Kalemyo.

 Railway

 Bairabi-Sairang-Hmawngbuchhuah railway

 Indian Railways has already converted to broad gauge the current 84 km rail line from Katakhal (Assam) to Bairabi 2 km inside Mizoram.
 Its further 51.38 km Bairabi Sairang Railway extension from Bairabi to Sairang (20 km north of Aizawl) in Mizoram is under construction with target completion date of March 2019 as per status update in March 2016.
 In August 2015, India railway completed a survey for a possible new route extension from Sairang to Hmawngbuchhuah on Mizoram's southern tip on the border of Myanmar, where at nearby Zochachhuah village the National Highway 502 (part of Kaladan Multi-Modal Transit Transport Project) enters Myanmar, leaving a possibility open for yet-unplanned future rail connections to Paletwa.

+Present status

+As of February 2026, the entire project would be operational by 2027.
+Sitwee Port and Paletwa Inland Jetty are under the operational control of Indian contractor.
+But, since early 2024, the rest of route within Myanmar including completed 67 km long container-grade heavy-load-bearing 2-lane Paletwa-Kaletwa Road is under the control of Arakan Army (AA), which has established checkpoints to tax commercial traffic (approximately 5% tax) moving food and fuel between Mizoram and Chin State.
+On the remaining 42.5 km long container-grade heavy-load-bearing 2-lane Kaletwa-Zorinpui Road to the Indian border the earthwork and primary clearing have been completed, bridge work and final bituminous (black-topping) surfacing were disrupted due to the civil war in Myanmar.
+AA is allowing work to proceed slowly under their oversight, as they view the corridor as a "taxable" economic lifeline for their administration.
+In its current state, some parts remain primitive or gravel-based during the monsoon season.